krb5/krb5/doc/admin/admin_commands/kadmind.rst

 the database.
 This facility can be enabled in the :ref:`kdc.conf(5)` file with the **iprop_enable** option.
-Incremental propagation requires the principal ``kiprop/MASTER\@REALM`` (where MASTER is the master KDC's canonical host name, and REALM the realm name) to be registered in the database.
+Incremental propagation requires the principal ``kiprop/MASTER\@REALM`` (where MASTER is the master KDC's canonical host name, and REALM the realm name).
+In release 1.13, this principal is automatically created and registered into the datebase.

 OPTIONS